 We rely on trade secrets to protect the design, technology and function of our visco-elastic foam and our products.
 To date, we have not sought United States or international patent protection for our principal product formula and manufacturing processes.
 Accordingly, we may not be able to prevent others from developing visco-elastic foam and products that are similar to or competitive with our products.
 Our ability to compete effectively with other companies also depends, to a significant extent, on our ability to maintain the proprietary nature of our owned and licensed intellectual property.
 We own several patents on aspects of our products and have patent applications pending on aspects of our manufacturing processes.
 However, the principal product formula and manufacturing processes for our visco-elastic foam and our products are not patented.
 We own eight United States patents, and we have ten United States patent applications pending.
 Further, we own approximately thirty-two foreign patents, and we have approximately fourteen foreign patent applications pending.
 In addition, we hold approximately 89 trademark registrations worldwide.
-We own United States and foreign registered trade names and service marks and have applications for the registration of trade names and service marks pending domestically and abroad.
+We own United States and foreign registered trade names and service marks pending domestically and abroad.
 We also license certain intellectual property rights from third parties.